 Building and Developing

-Building and Development Permit applicants are encouraged to contact the Engineering, Planning and Development Department prior to formal application submission in order to clarify issues related to the processing of their application(s).
+Building and Development Permit applicants are encouraged to contact the Department of Transportation and Environmental Services prior to formal application submission in order to clarify issues related to the processing of their application(s).

 A development permit is required for most types of development in the Town of Kindersley.
 The permit ensures compliance with the Zoning Bylaw and approves the appearance, location, size and use of a building in any particular lot.
 Certain buildings and land uses are only allowed in certain areas of the Town in order to create comfortable residential environments, as well as prosperous business settings.